naturalis/puppet-nba/all_in_one.md

 #### One ES cluster, different versions
 1. Launch a instance.
 Add the scirpt and change `NBA_CHECKOUT` to `NBA_CHECKOUT=v0.15`
 2. Launch a instance.
 Add the scirpt and change `NBA_CHECKOUT` to `NBA_CHECKOUT=v0.15.1`
-3. Access the differ versions via floating ip's on 8080 port number
+3. Access the different versions via floating ip's on 8080 port number

 ## Handy extra's